 The Carl A. Gerstacker Institute for Business and Management combines the traditional strengths of a liberal arts education with the business knowledge, skills and experience necessary for leadership and management positions in today’s global business environment.
 Since 1973, the Gerstacker Institute has earned an excellent reputation for preparing students to be successful in the workplace.

 The business world is dynamic.
 By preparing students in the fundamentals of common business practices, and creating challenges that provide opportunities to develop critical thought into action, this program creates in-demand employees and future business leaders.

-Watch our YouTube video and get to know the Gerstacker Institute.
 Our students and graduates are assets to companies not just in Michigan but across the U.S. and around the world.
 If you believe Gerstacker is right for you, learn about applying to the institute and please contact us if you have any questions.

 The Gerstacker Institute delivers leadership-ready business graduates who will participate in and positively impact the changing global economy and society.

 Gerstacker Students Koaches, Merritt Named All-America Scholars in Men's Golf

 Albion College placed Brent Koaches (left) and Scott Merritt on the list of NCAA Division III Cleveland Golf/Srixon All-America Scholars.
 Merritt graduated earlier in May after majoring in economics and management with a Gerstacker Institute concentration.
 Koaches, an E&M major with an emphasis in accounting as well as a Gerstacker concentration, completed his junior year at Albion.